apowers313/open-element-template/README.md

 * `npm run testdebug` -- runs a single pass of the tests using your local copy of Chrome, and keeps Chrome open so that you can see the debug console and refresh to re-run tests
 * `npm run testlocal` -- runs tests in all browsers that are installed on your system
 * `npm run docs` -- generate docs for your components and store them in the ./docs directory
+* `npm run deploydocs` -- deploy your documentation to GitHub (requires that the `GH_TOKEN` environment variable be set to your GitHub personal token, created above)
 * `npm run testdocs` -- generate docs for your components, and fire up a webserver and a browser to view them -- great for testing your docs as you are writing them
+* Check in your code to automatically test it, build documentation, and deploy documentation

 ## How to Make This Your Own
 1. Edit [open-element.html](open-element.html).
 Add some HTML between the `<template>` tags to include new HTML in your element.
 Customize the `Polymer()` JavaScript to add new properties or functionality to your element.
 Want some help getting started?
 Check out the [Polymer Developer Guide](https://www.polymer-project.org/1.0/docs/devguide/feature-overview.html).